 Someone close to me ended up in hospital with a catheter several times over the festive period last year.
 I sympathised, but I couldn’t imagine being unable to do a wee.
-(For the record, it’s ‘do’ a wee, not ‘have’ a wee.
-If you’re in the other camp [with my husband], then you’re wrong along with him.
-This is merely my opinion by the way, but I’m right.)
-I couldn’t quite fathom how you could sit down and fail to do your business, because it just happens, doesn’t it!
+I couldn’t quite comprehend how you could sit down and fail to do your business, because it just happens, doesn’t it!
+Doesn’t it?

-I’m writing this post, because I found out to my dismay, that this is not always the case, and actually, it can be quite frightening…
+I’m writing this post because I found out to my dismay that actually, this is not always the case, and it can be really quite frightening…

 However, recently I got up in the night and after a small trickle, there was…nothing.
 I sat for a few minutes but literally nothing more came.
 Eventually I went back to bed.
 I laid down and immediately decided I wasn’t done – I still needed a wee.

 I returned to the en suite and after a further while of trying and failing to empty my bladder, I started to panic.

 Of course, we now live in a time of always having a ‘doctor’ to hand, so out of desperation (in more ways than one), I Googled ‘pregnant and can’t wee’ – and was shocked to see how little information was available.
 Literally all I could find on the subject was threads on forums, which was hardly ideal.
 And yet – I got my answer.

 So, should you find yourself in a similar situation, here’s what you need to do: